HewlettPackard/nvthreads/README.md

 url       = {http://dl.acm.org/citation.cfm?doid=3064176.3064204},
 }

-### Note ###
- - Use NVthreads at your own risk.
-Do not deploy this research prototype to your production software before verifying the correctness and performance of your ported apps.
- - Use the master branch only, other branches are unstable research prototypes.

 ### Acknowledgement ###
  - We thank the authors of Dthreads: Tongping Liu, Charlie Curtsinger, and Emery Berger, who open sourced their software that